Priscillanne/ToDoList_App/README.md

 - Status
 - Due date
 - Priority
-- Category - for consistency, and tasks are displayed with clear formatting inside a scrollable window.
+- Category

-Tasks are displayed with **clear formatting** inside a **scrollable window**, improving readability and usability.
+For consistency, and tasks are displayed with clear formatting inside a scrollable window.Tasks are displayed with **clear formatting** inside a **scrollable window**, improving readability and usability.

  ## Persistent Storage (Major Enhancement)